umarqu/kubernetes/README.md

 # kubernetes
-holds all the projects related to any kubernetes projects that are worked along
+holds all the projects related to any kubernetes work